Zofia-Leszczynska/Zofia-Leszczynska.github.io/docs/GitHub/GitHub1.md

 1. Install [GitHub Desktop Client](https://desktop.github.com/) on your computer.

 2. If you want to connect GitHub Desktop with GitHub, you'll need to authenticate your account.
 If you need more information, go to [docs.github.com](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/authenticating-to-github).

+# Private repository

+You have two ways to create a new repository.
+You can do this through GitHub or GitHub Desktop.

+To create a private repository on GitHub, perform the following actions:

+1. Log in to your account.
+2. Then click *New* at the top left of the screen.
+3. In the specified field, type the name of the repository.
+4. Select *Private*.
+5. Then click *Create repository*.

+To create a private repository on GitHub Desktop, perform the following actions: